Connected Circular Breathing- Kessler Breathwork

 Connected Circular Breathwork uses a continuous, connected breath pattern — no pause between inhale and exhale — to gently flood the body with oxygen and activate its own life energy.

 What surfaces is different for everyone: physical sensation, emotion, imagery, memory, clarity, or simply a deep sense of release.
-All of it is welcome.
-All of it is guided.

 A session, step by step.